SRON-Earth/Balsa/Documentation/BalsaManual.md

 	4    9    10   0    0.110652        1
 	5    11   12   0    0.379905        0

-The FOREST marker is printed once.
 The TREE marker and header is printed before each tree.
 It includes the feature count of the tree.
 Trees are printed in tabular form.
 The columns are **N**ode identifier, **L**eft node, **R**ight node, the **F**eature on which the node is split, the feature **V**alue on which the node is split, and the **L**abel of the most prevalent class in the node.
 N.B. the left- and right- node IDs are nonzero  for internal tree nodes, and zero for leaf nodes.
 The node with ID 0 is always the root node of the tree.

 <a name="balsamerge"></a>
 ### Merging Balsa Models [(top)](#tableofcontents)

 A Random Forest model consists of a set of individually trained randomized decision trees.
-Two or more forests that are trained on the same data sets (or different data sets from the same population) can be merged into a single forest model using the 'balsa\_merge' tool.
+Two or more forests that are trained on the same data sets (or different data sets from the same population) can be merged into a single forest model using the 'balsa\_merge' tool, to create a stronger model.
 This is particular useful for distributed computing environments, where multiple independent computers can run 'balsa\_train' concurrently on large datasets.
 Another useful application is to update a trained forest by adding more trees.
-The new trees can either be trained on the same data, or on a different, possibly new data set:
+The new trees can either be trained on the same data, or on a different, possibly new data set.

-The following invocation creates a merged Balsa model from two earlier models:
+The following invocation creates a merged Balsa model from two separately trained models:

 	balsa_merge model1.balsa model2.balsa merged-model.balsa

 N.B. balsa\_merge will only merge forests that are trained on data with the same number of features.
-The input models must also have the same feature data type (double or float) for the merge to succeed.

 <a name="usingbalsacpp"></a>
 ## Using Balsa from C++ [(top)](#tableofcontents)

-The core of Balsa is a C++ library that can be used directly from within a third-pary C++ application.
+The core of Balsa is a C++ library that can be used directly from within a third-party C++ application.
 Both training and classification can be done in this manner.
 A mixed approach (e.g. training using the command-line tool balsa_train, classification from a custom C++ application) is fully supported.

 <a name="cppincludingbalsa"></a>
 ### Including Balsa in a C++ Project [(top)](#tableofcontents)

-To include Balsa in a C++ project, you will need to include the installed Balsa header in your C++ source file(s):
+To include Balsa in a C++ project, include the installed Balsa header in your C++ source file(s):

 	#include <balsa.h>